County reports third triple-digit increase in COVID-19 cases in five days - Salisbury Post

 There have been 73,499 tests conducted in Rowan County.

 The Triad Healthcare Preparedness Coalition region for hospitalizations, which contains Rowan County, continues to have the greatest number of people hospitalized in the state, at 670.
 On Monday, the N.C.
-Department of Health and Human Services reported 88 people in the region hospitalize din the previous 24 hours, a number that has been slowly increasing.
+Department of Health and Human Services reported 88 people in the region hospitalized in the previous 24 hours, a number that has been slowly increasing.

 The Capital Region Healthcare Preparedness Coalition, which includes Wake and surrounding counties, is second in the state, at 553.